 The JPB reports that it has produced a draft re-write of its Rail Activation Plan which is expected to include the organization's readiness to operate an electrified railroad.
-The JPB's EMU consultant reported that it has produced a draft Rail Storage Plan and a draft Interim Operating Plan focused on exercising the EMUs once they begin electrified running.
+The JPB's EMU consultant reports that the Rail Storage Plan has been accepted by the JPB.
+The JPB has also accepted the Interim Operating Plan, which is focused on exercising the EMUs once they begin electrified running.
+The EMU consultant also produced a plan for the retirement of Caltrain's legacy fleet of diesel hauled equipment after regular EMU service is initiated.
 The EMU consultant is also updating the JPB's Rail Fleet Management Plan.
 The PMOC has received copies of these plans as requested.